Smart and Skilled subsidised training, including concessions and exemptions

 Australian Rotary Clubs are part of an international network of business, professional and community leaders who strive to make the world a better place through practical efforts.
 Paterson Rotary works closely with the College on a number of events during each year, while Rotary more generally assists with RYDA, RYLA and Tocal Rotaract.

 This Scholarship is provided by ex-student Professor Powles who is currently a leader in herbicide resistance research and regularly updates the College on advancements in this area.

-This scholarship was established in 2005 from a fund set up by Mrs Barbara Stevenson in memory of her late husband.
-Jeff was a great supporter of the College, and the Stevenson family have been neighbours of Tocal since the early 1970’s.
+Established in 2005, from a fund set up by the late Mrs Barbara Stevenson in memory of her late husband.
+Both Jeff and Barb were great supporters of the College and the Stevenson family have been neighbours of Tocal since the early 1970’s.

 Previously the Tocal Ex Students Association or TESA Scholarship, this new award occurs through the creation of the Tocal Alumni, of which all graduates are automatic members.
 The Tocal alumni website has more information.

 The UoN was established as a university in 1965 and is recognised for its commitment to equity and excellence in higher education and research.
 It is ranked in the top 1% of universities worldwide.
 This scholarship is for students interested in further education after Tocal.